UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Points_of_Contact.md

 #### Add a new user

-`thomas-add user` allows you to add a new user, with their initial project and point of contact.
+`young-add user` allows you to add a new user, with their initial project and point of contact.
 As of 27 June 2022 this now goes ahead and creates their account automatically within 10 minutes - first prompting you that the information you have entered is correct.
 You do not need to email us separately about creating accounts unless something has gone wrong.
-The user's initial project must already exist (create with `thomas-add project` first).
+The user's initial project must already exist (create with `young-add project` first).

-The user will be allocated the next free `mmmxxxx` username - you should only specify username yourself if they are an existing UCL user, or on Young if they previously had a Thomas or Michael account you should give them the same username.
+The user will be allocated the next free `mmmxxxx` username - you should only specify username yourself if they are an existing UCL user, or on Young if they previously had a Michael account you should give them the same username.
 If they already have an account on this cluster with a different institution, just add them as a projectuser instead using their existing username.

-You can get your `poc_id` by looking at `thomas-show --contacts`.
+You can get your `poc_id` by looking at `young-show --contacts`.

 ```
-thomas-add user -h
+young-add user -h
-usage: thomas-add user [-h] -u USERNAME -n GIVEN_NAME [-s SURNAME] -e
+usage: young-add user [-h] -u USERNAME -n GIVEN_NAME [-s SURNAME] -e
                       EMAIL_ADDRESS -k "SSH_KEY" -p PROJECT_ID -c POC_ID
                       [--debug]